bhavishyachandra/react-uml/README.md

 - `App2.tsx`: Main component that integrates the Apollon editor and provides functionality to save, load, and convert diagrams.
 - `index.jsx`: Entry point of the application.
-- `SaveRestore.tsx`: Component for saving and restoring diagrams using React Flow.
-- `App.tsx`: Another main component that integrates React Flow for drag-and-drop functionality.

 ### License